thearst3rd/mbg-speedrun-mod/readme_SpeedrunEdition.txt

 	- A force option to force a conversion regardless if a desync occurs or the rec was previously converted
 	- A timescale option to set the playback speed while converting - default is set to as fast as the engine will allow.
   NOTE: Converted recordings will NOT be verifiable.
+- exportDemos() created to provide the ability to "export" new recs to a dedicated directory for ease of future migration
+- Improved syncing with forceRecPhysics();

 REMOVALS
-- videoRecordDemo(); removed due to lack of interest and purpose
+- videoRecordDemo() removed due to lack of interest and purpose

 v2.03